Huboo picks up investment from Maersk Growth, the venture arm of container logistics giant A.P. Moller – Maersk – TechCrunch

 Comments Oliver Finch, Investor at Maersk Growth: “Fulfillment is a surprisingly complex and time-consuming aspect of e-commerce, particularly for smaller and mid-size companies that are the meaningful engines of global economic growth.
 Huboo offers a breakthrough to this underserved market, using advanced automation software to provide an effective and scalable solution.
 There’s clear alignment with Maersk Growth’s focus on driving innovation in the transport and logistics value chain and we are incredibly excited to be part of Huboo’s onward success”.

-Since we last covered Huboo, it has opened a second purpose built warehouse, and expanded its full-time employees to 52.
-I’m also told clients have grown from 80 to 250, and that over 50% of revenues come from U.K. manufactured items and “re-commerce” clients.
+Since we last covered Huboo, it has opened a second purpose built warehouse and expanded its full-time employees to 52.
+I’m also told clients have grown from 80 to 250 and that over 50% of revenues come from U.K. manufactured items and “re-commerce” clients.